-Includes travel lanes, medians and pedestrian refuge islands.
+• Includes travel lanes, medians and pedestrian refuge islands.
 Refer to Major Collector Street Plan for definitions.

-A wide sidewalk is an appropriate response to an anticipated high volume of pedestrians.
-Weather protection, seating, plantings, and waste cans are all comfortably accommodated in the space provided
+high volume of pedestrians.
+Weather protection, seating, plantings, and waste cans are all comfortably accommodated in the space provided within the "Furnishing Zone"

 Pedestrian refuge islands help to provide safety for the pedestrian